bsolomon1124/misc/mdtest.md

 - [x] list syntax required (any unordered or ordered list supported)
 - [x] this is a complete item
 - [ ] this is an incomplete item

+# Stack overflow tags
+See the many questions tagged [tag:elephants] to learn more.